MAAP-Project/gedi-subsetter/README.md

 At a high level, the GEDI subsetting algorithm does the following:

-- Queries the MAAP CMR for GEDI L4A granules intersecting a specified AOI (GeoJSON)
+- Queries the MAAP CMR for GEDI L2A or L4A granules intersecting a specified AOI (GeoJSON)
 - Downloads the data file (h5) for each intersecting granule (up to specified limit)
 - Subsets each data file